-$$CCIF{i} = CCIP{i} > p.
-(5.10)$$

-where p is a fixed threshold which has been set to 0.35.
+$$CCIP{j} > p.$$ (5.10) where p is a fixed threshold which has been set to 0.35.

-Figure 5.3 shows an example of the cloud co-registration inhomogeneity flag (CCIF) using the Suomi-NPP (VIIRS) cloud product resampled to the S5P-TROPOMI spatial grid.
-It can be seen that the CCIF is only true at the transition from cloud to cloud-free regions where the gradient between neighboring pixels is higher.
+Figure 5.4 shows an example of the cloud co-registration inhomogeneity parameter (CCIP) for cases above the threshold using the Suomi-NPP (VIIRS) cloud product resampled to the S5P-TROPOMI spatial grid.
+It can be seen that the CCIP is only above the threshold at the transition from cloud to cloud-free regions where the gradient between neighboring pixels is higher.

-Figure 5.3: Example of the cloud co-registration inhomogeneity flag (CCIF) using the Suomi-NPP (VIIRS) cloud product regridded to the S5P-TROPOMI spatial sampling.
-CCIF have been overplotted (with a reddish colour map) to the cloud fraction (blueish colour map).
-It can be seen that the CCIF is only true at the edges of the cloud systems where the cloud fraction fields are more variable.
+Figure 5.4: Example of the cloud co-registration inhomogeneity parameter (CCIP) using the Suomi-NPP (VIIRS) cloud product regridded to the S5P-TROPOMI spatial sampling.
+Cases with a CCIP above the threshold have been overplotted (with a reddish colour map) to the cloud fraction (blueish colour map).
+It can be seen that those cases only appear at the edges of the cloud systems where the cloud fraction fields are more variable.
 VIIRS test data correspond to 2013.11.03 kindly provided by Richard Siddans, RAL.